“If you’re in Vancouver this is way out in the middle of nowhere, but way out in the middle of nowhere is our backyard.”

 When the Red Chris gold and copper mine opened in late 2014, it became the first mine of its type to operate in the transboundary region.
-DeSmog Canada requested a tour of the Red Chris mine but was told by an official that Red Chris does not provide “unsolicited tours.”
+The Narwhal (formerly DeSmog Canada) requested a tour of the Red Chris mine but was told by an official that Red Chris does not provide “unsolicited tours.”
 Red Chris is owned by Imperial Metals, the same company responsible for Mount Polley.
 The largest Imperial Metals shareholder is oilsands billionaire and Calgary Flames co-owner Murray Edwards, who organized a $1-million Calgary fundraising dinner for former B.C. premier Christy Clark’s 2013 re-election campaign.

 The Mount Polley mine had a total tailings storage volume of 44 million cubic metres.
 B.C.’s massive transboundary mines require much higher volumes of waste storage.
 The tailings facility at Red Chris can store up to 305 million cubic metres of mine waste.
 Galore Creek will have a storage volume of 424 million cubic metres, Shaft Creek of 588 million cubic metres and KSM a staggering 1,213 million cubic metres.